 Some minimum degree of standardization in a Seton Hall dissertation or thesis is required, and outlined on the Libraries’ Dissertations page: http://library.shu.edu/dissertations-services.
-It is hoped that each College or School has produced a dissertation handbook that is made available as a link on the Libraries’ dissertations and theses page as a central University location with reference to the guidance provided on the mechanics of final manuscript production and submission on the Libraries’ web page.
-Absent specific school/college guidelines that differ, the guidelines are:
+It is hoped that each College or School has produced a dissertation handbook that is made available to graduate students and has a link on the Libraries’ dissertations and theses page.
+Absent specific school/college guidelines that may differ, the guidelines are:

 12-point Times New Roman is the preferred font.
 All four margins of the page must be at least one inch, and the left and right margins should be equal.
 All material, including figures, tables, headers/footers, footnotes/endnotes, and images, must appear within the margins of the manuscript.